 In order to be eligible for Valley Catholic extracurricular activities students must have a minimum GPA of 1.7 (C-) and be passing all their classes.
 Eligibility will be determined at the end of each quarter.
 Should a student not meet the requirements, the period of ineligibility is for the next quarter.
-Students who do not meet the minimum requirements at the end of a second semester will be
+Students who do not meet the minimum requirements at the end of a second semester will be ineligible until the end of first quarter of the next year unless they recover credit during the summer.
 All credit recovery must be approved by the Department Chair and the Dean of Academics.